oheger/stream-sync/README.md

 sync process, and _destinationDirectory_ refers to the destination structure.
 After a successful execution, changes have been applied to _destinationDirectory_ , so that it is now a copy of the source structure.

+_Note:_ Being written in Scala, Stream Sync requires a Java Virtual Machine to run.
+So the full command to be executed has to launch Java and specify the full class path and the main class (which is _com.github.sync.cli.Sync_).
+When a fat jar has been built as described in the _Building_ section the command can be abbreviated to

+``java -jar stream-sync-assembly-<version>.jar [options] <source> <destination>``

+In all examples in this document the short form ``Sync`` is used as a placeholder for the complete command.

 ### Structures
 The generic term _structure_ has been used to refer to the source and the